-Taste is the sensation produced when a substance in the mouth reacts chemically with taste receptor cells located on taste buds.
+Taste perception is the sensation produced when a substance in the mouth reacts chemically with taste receptor cells located on taste buds.
 Taste, along with smell and trigeminal nerve stimulation, determines flavors of food or other substances, write Arvind, B.D.
 Sharma, S. Talukder, Vivek Shukla, Tarun Pal Singh, and Lalchamliani

 TASTE, gustatory perception, or gustation is the sensory impression of food or other substances on the tongue and is one of the five traditional senses.
 Taste is the sensation produced when a substance in the mouth reacts chemically with taste receptor cells located on taste buds.
 Taste, along with smell (olfaction) and trigeminal nerve stimulation (registering texture, pain, and temperature), determines flavors of food or other substances.
 Humans have taste receptors on taste buds (gustatory calyculi) and other areas including the upper surface of the tongue and the epiglottis (Jones and Bartlett Learning, 2005).